-The Roosevelt Mining Claim is located in the Gold Brick District, east of the Camp Bird Mine.
-The mine is one of less than a handful of properties left in the United States with such an intact mine camp, masonry work, and extensive, intact workings.
+The Roosevelt Mining Claim is located in the Gold Brick Mining District, and may connect to the Camp Bird Mine.
+The mine is one of less than a handful of properties left in the United States with such an intact mine camp, masonry work and extensive, intact workings.
 The property contains a large span of riverfront which originates far past the town of Pitkin and Ohio city, washing the dumps and tails of many massive mines.
-Black sands containing small grains of gold are found throughout the river and a surveyor in 2016 reported finding a .7 oz. nugget while panning samples.
+Black sands containing small grains of gold are found throughout the river and a surveyor in 2016 reported finding a 0.7 oz. nugget while panning samples.

 The mine is cut on series of small fissure veins said to contain bits of free gold along with copper and some galena.
 A key element of the mine, beyond the various veins with various material that are encountered in the underground workings, is the undefined workings and potential.

 The mine was cut for dual purpose.
 The first being to de-water the Camp Bird Mine to the east of the Roosevelt.
 The second was to provide access to the veins and provide a simple method for shipping.
 There is a large dual battery (10 stamps) mill at the property which has processed a substantial amount of material.
-The tailings from the crusher are estimated at 10,000 tons.
+The tailings from the crusher measure 180’ x 100’ x 30’, weight calculated at 200lbs per cubic foot, a conservative estimated total of 54,000 tons.

 Waste dump from the portal is difficult to measure as much is dumped into the river and heavy flood seasons have no doubt washed away a lot of material.
-With that in mind, there are an estimated 55,000 tons of waste dump on the property.
+The dumps are still substantial and measure 255’ x 320’ x 40’.
+Weight calculated at 175lbs per cubic foot which is average for granite type of material.
+A total of 258,600 tons of waste dump are conservatively estimated.

 The mine has restricted access since 1940 according to local accounts.
 The bridge which spanned the river and much of the electrical power station equipment was taken for use in the WWII efforts.
 The site is not readily visible from the county road, and access is only gained by a short, but steep hike to the mine camp site.